NORWAY TRIP GUIDE

 Flåmsbana

 The train makes a scheduled stop at the Kjosfossen waterfall, which in February is partially frozen and worth stepping out to see.
-The rest of the descent takes in traditional farmsteads, snow-covered fields, and birch forests set against the surrounding mountain walls.
+The rest of the ascent takes in traditional farmsteads, snow-covered fields, and birch forests set against the surrounding mountain walls.
 The full journey runs about 45 minutes.

 Travel to Svolvær